MicrosoftDocs/ai-builder/ai-builder-docs/prediction-create-model.md

 1. If you selected an option set that contains two or more outcomes, consider mapping it to “Yes” or “No” since you want to predict whether or not something will happen.

 > [!NOTE]
-> We currently only support Two Options and Option Set data types for the outcome field.
+> AI Builder supports these data types for the outcome field:
+> - Two options
+> - Option set

 ## Select the data fields to train your model